 The most important thing is to work it

 Ultimately the shot is going to be about composition.
 When you are getting into the scene the composition is something you should study with total compulsion and commitment.
 Be obsessive.
-As you get a feel for working the scene you will gradually find out more about what works.
-However, even the most practiced photographer still needs to work the scene.
+As you get a feel for how to working the scene you will gradually find out more about what works.
+However, even the most practised photographer still needs to work the scene.
 New scenes also present new problems.
 So never just follow one procedure.
 Try to think of a new way to walk the scene for every situation you encounter.
 That will help your photography stay fresh and vigorous.Damon is a writer-photographer and editor of this site.
 He has run some major websites, a computing department and a digital image library.
 He started out as a trained teacher and now runs training for digital photogs.